atheiman/dssg/README.md

 - `posts/` directory containing post markdown source files.
 The markdown source files should include metadata at the top as described in the quick reference above.

-- `post.html` template that is run through the template engine for each post with the context variables `post` and `category` and can extend / include any templates in the `TEMPLATE_DIRS`.
+- `post.html` template that is run through the template engine for each post with the context variables `p` and `c` for the post and category and can extend / include any templates in the `TEMPLATE_DIRS`.

 - Other templates for rendering category pages.
 Similar to the `pages/` directory, you might want an `index.html`.
-These templates are rendered with the context variables `category` and `posts`, and can extend / include any templates in the `TEMPLATE_DIRS`.
+These templates are rendered with the context variables `c` for the category and `posts`, and can extend / include any templates in the `TEMPLATE_DIRS`.

 > **Note**<br>
 > Posts *must* be categorized.
 If you don't like this, you could make an `uncategorized` Category.